minha-saxena/Formalyze/README.md

   Registration: New users can sign up using the registration option, which stores their credentials securely in Firebase.
 6. Real-Time Messaging
   Start chatting in real-time once logged in.
 The system will automatically flag informal language based on the LSTM model, helping maintain professional communication.
+7. if you want to test the classifier, simply run the test_classifier.py file.
+8. if you want to train the classifier, you first need to download  glove.6b.100d text and the reddit folder (i'll add the google drive link)

 ## 🔮 Future Improvements